dimitrisAvgoustopoulos/react-project-management-app/README.md

 - **Create and Manage Projects:** Easily organize your tasks and projects in a simple way.
 - **Task Management:** Add and edit tasks effortlessly.
-- **Responsive Design:** Works seamlessly on both desktop, tablet and mobile.
+- **Responsive Design:** Works seamlessly on desktop, tablet and mobile.

 ## Run Locally